 Minor International Public Company Limited

 Commitment to sustainability is anchored at the highest levels of Minor.
-Our efforts to embed sustainability in all business units continue to receive strong support from the Board of Directors and senior management.
+Our efforts to embed sustainability in all business groups continue to receive strong support from the Board of Directors and senior management.

 Minor Sustainability Governance Structure & Roles

-Minor Group’s Sustainability Committee was established to oversee development and implementation of Sustainability Strategy.
-The Committee is attended by C-level executives and senior management of relevant functions from all business groups and the Corporate Sustainability Department and meets quarterly to discuss implementation plan, review ogress towards sustainability goals, and provide necessary resources.
-The Corporate Sustainability Department is responsible for updating and executing our Sustainability Strategy.
-The team consults with senior management of all business units and works closely with all business units to embed sustainability and ensure our sustainability initiatives and practices are aligned with the Group’s overall strategic direction.
+Sustainability Committee was established to oversee the comprehensive sustainability management across all business groups.
+Its key functions include fostering and reviewing sustainability strategy, setting targets, formulating policies, monitoring performance, and ensuring the accuracy of sustainability information disclosures.
+The committee, chaired by the Chief Sustainability Officer, is composed of C-Suite officers, senior management of relevant functions from all business groups, and the Corporate Sustainability Department.
+The Committee meets quarterly to discuss implementation plans, review progress towards sustainability goals, and provide necessary resources.
+The Corporate Sustainability Department is responsible for developing, updating, and executing company’s sustainability strategy.
+The team consults with senior management of all business groups and collaborates closely with all business groups to embed sustainability and ensure our sustainability initiatives and practices are aligned with company’s overall strategic direction.
 The team also facilitates by monitoring and communicating progress of our sustainability initiatives and practices.
-Minor Hotels, Minor’s largest business group, also established a Minor Hotels Sustainability Committee to focus on hotels-specific topics.

-CEO's and CFO's of each business units are responsible for identifying risks, monitoring, and implementing risk management measures.
-The business units are risk owners and have primary responsibility to promote risk awareness within their operations, and effectively managing risks on a day-to-day basis.
-Furthermore, the business units are also responsible for identifying their own risk appetite and risk tolerant within their operations and aligning with the broader risk appetite cascaded down to them.
+The Chef Executive Officers (CEOs) and Chief Financial Officers (CFOs) of each business groups are responsible for identification of risk, monitoring, and the implementation of risk management measures.
+The business groups are risk owners and have primary responsibility to promote risk awareness within their operations and effectively managing risks on a day-to-day basis.
+Furthermore, the business groups are also responsible for identifying their own risk appetite and risk tolerant within their operations and aligning with the broader risk appetite cascaded down to them.